-You’ve probably experienced this curious phenomenon.
-In reality, we never stop having an inner dialogue through which we examine our internal and external world.
+You’ve probably experienced the curious phenomenon of inner dialogue.
+In reality, we never stop having an inner dialogue, through which we examine our internal and external world.

-This inner dialogue is what lets us internalize and give meaning to what happens around us.
-And you can imagine how important it is in determining our emotional and mental health.
+This inner dialogue is what lets us internalize and make sense of what’s happening around us.
+So, you can imagine how important it is in determining our emotional and mental health.

 As Epictetus would say, “It’s not what happens to you, but how you react to it that matters.”